michaelohagan/chembiohub-site/_drafts/2014-09-30-chembiocrunch-a-data-management-tool.md

 ## ChemBio Crunch: A simple tool to analyse and manipulate ChemBio assay data

 The eventual goals of the ChemBio Hub project include enabling bench scientists to **submit their biological activity data to public databases** and to share it  with specific people.
-When faced with this challenge an obvious research informatics solution would be to create a data repository and to then address the processes required to get data in there.
+When faced with this challenge an obvious research informatics solution would be to first create a data repository.

 **We decided the needs of the bench scientist had to come first in order to build a community around ChemBio Hub**

-One frequent challenge we encountered when talking to scientists is summarised in this diagram:
+One frequent challenge we encountered when talking to scientists claculating assay results is summarised in this diagram:

 Data is copied and pasted between different tools and Excel templates, calculated results may then be stored in a shared drive, database etc.
 Advantages of this approach include: